 Founded in 1925, MacLean-Fogg offered one lock nut to North America’s railroads.
 Through innovative product development and selected acquisitions, the business has grown into a worldwide enterprise with facilities throughout Europe and North America and sales of nearly $900 million annually.

 1925 – John MacLean Sr., former vice president and general manager of the Boss Nut Company, takes advantage of an opportunity to start his own business in locking fasteners.
 His assets include his own energy and creativity, the Number 1 Lock Nut, his partner, Jack Fogg – a legend in the railroad industry – and his two customers: the Santa Fe Railroad and the Milwaukee Railroad.

 1927 – John MacLean Junior joins the MacLean-Fogg Company.
 His philosophy for the company, which lives today, is “Help the industry, and we will help ourselves.
 Solve the customer’s problems, at a fair price, and on time.”

 1929 – MacLean-Fogg acquired the Water Tight Bolt, which solves severe problems connected with boxcar walls on angle posts by eliminating seepage of water into boxcars.
-The company buys the invention, marketed it, and continued to improve upon it.
+The company bought the invention, marketed it, and continued to improve upon it.

 1938 – MacLean invents the Lock Tight Floor Clip and is granted a patent.